arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Typesofresearchevidence/Howaretheeffectsofteachingonlearningtobemeasured/Howusefularetherelationshipdetectionproceduresofthethreemainapproaches/Howusefularetheexperimentalproceduresofthebehaviouranalyst/index.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "How useful are the experimental procedures of the behaviour analyst?
+title: 'How useful are the experimental procedures of the behaviour analyst? '
-"
-nav_order: Howusefularetheexperimentalproceduresofthebehaviouranalyst
-has_children: false
 ---
 # How useful are the experimental procedures of the behaviour analyst?